jamesray1/trinkler.software/_posts/2018-05-21-diy-blockchain-overview.md

 A _blockchain_ is a [transactional singleton machine with a shared-state](https://ethereum.github.io/yellowpaper/paper.pdf).
 That is to say it is a virtual computer with a shared data storage as well as an emulated and shared CPU called a virtual machine.
 The shared data storage as well as the shared virtual machine are the same for each participant running this virtual computer - they are canonical.

 A _domainchain_, sometimes also referred to as a _parachain_ or _zone_, is a domain-specific blockchain.
-An example for a domainchain is [Melonchain](https://trinkler.sh/projects/).

 A _webchain_ is a blockchain that is executable in the browser.
-An example of a webchain is [Nimiq](https://nimiq.com).

 Not every blockchain is a webchain or domainchain.
 But all webchains and domainchains are blockchains.

-Generally speaking we can split our blockchain into three parts: __State, Validity and Canonicality.__ In the following three sections we will talk about these parts, their comparisons to a traditional computer, their main goals, and the topics that they encompass.
+Generally speaking we can split our blockchain into three parts: **State, Validity and Canonicality.** In the following three sections we will talk about these parts, their comparisons to a traditional computer, their main goals, and the topics that they encompass.
 We will follow up on this in the following three blog posts.

 ## State